v4ish/musique/plugins/README.md

-Todo:
+## Todo:

-Discord RPC
+- Discord RPC - Discord rich presence

-Flac Downloader
+- Flac Downloader - Get Flac files from the internet

-Lyriqs
+- Lyriqs - Fetch Lyrics from the internet